Benchmark in surveying

 Effectory's global engagement index provides insight into global work trends, as well as insight into how businesses can drive employee engagement.Download

-The pros and cons of today’s benchmarking options
+The pros and cons of today’s employee survey benchmarking options

 An industry benchmark’s added value lies in the fact that it allows companies to see how they compare against competitors.
 Organisations can see how they fair against the industry as a whole, and see if they are on par with industry standards.
 Detailed analysis can help highlight specific industry and workforce trends.